7 Creative Marketing Ideas (and Examples) For Your 2022 Strategy

 The free exposure is incredibly valuable, more so than paid advertising or organic brand posts.

-A successful employee advocacy program doesn’t have to be limited to LinkedIn, though.
+A successful employee advocacy program goes beyond just the LinkedIn social media platform, though.
 Brands like McDonald’s and Best Buy encourage employees to post content on TikTok and more.

-The employee-generated content is then able to be captured and reposted by the brand on a variety of channels.
+The employee-generated content can then be captured and reposted by the brand on a variety of channels.

 You don’t have to save the laughs for April Fools Day.

-Amazon kicked off 2020 with a very interesting product launch — Amazon Dating.
+Amazon kicked off 2020 with a very interesting and creative product launch — Amazon Dating.

 The campaign was incredibly well thought out, even down to a Legal section featuring a downloadable document called a “Non-Ghosting Agreement.”
 (Tinder, Bumble, and the like might want to take note.)